 Because the TAGB is such a large association, it benefits on being able to hold numerous competitions through the year.
 We are proud to have some of the best fighters in the World fight for the TABG, such as Warren Vice, Gordon Fern and many many more.

 - The Sussex County Championship is organised and run by Chief Instructor Mr Ken James and his son Mr Karl James.
 This competition was first put together in 2011, and sponsored by Dinnages.
-It was such a fantastic success that it will run again in 2012.
+It was such a fantastic success that we have run it many times since.
 Events include – individual sparring, tag team sparring, trio patterns, family patterns, individual patters and musical patterns.
 There is also a destruction “challenge” for male and female black belts.

 - The South East Championship is the most local and smallest competition (approximately 400 competitors), a great for starters and experienced competitors alike.
 You can enter for individual patterns, trio patterns, individual sparring, tag team sparring and destruction (black belts only).
 In sparring, yellow tags fight up to blue tags, and blue belts up to black tags.
 Sparring is mostly point stop.

 - The Midlands Championship (normally held in Kettering) is another good competition for starters, but benefits from being larger than the South East (Approximately 800 competitors).
 Colour belts still do point stop sparring, however Black Belts move up to continuous.
 The same events are available, and the standard is generally higher as more people attend.